code-423n4/2023-03-zksync-findings/data/Bauchibred-Q.md

 ## Impact

-Potențial undesired behaviour if non-practical code gets passed on to production.
+Potential undesired behaviour if non-practical code gets passed on to production.

 ## Proof of Concept